Home Compare NVDA vs PLTR

 NVIDIA holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Palantir Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, NVIDIA is in better shape — its trend is intact while Palantir Technologies's trend has broken down.
 That puts structure and market broadly in agreement — NVIDIA's lead looks more confirmed than conflicted.

-Most of the separation is still concentrated in valuation.
+Valuation still does most of the heavy lifting in this comparison.
 NVIDIA Corporation leads by 13 points on the overall comparison score.

 Trajectory Similarity